choojun/choojun.github.io/wsl_hive.md

 2. HiveServer2 supports a command shell Beeline that works with HiveServer2.
 It's a JDBC client that is based on the SQLLine CLI (http://sqlline.sourceforge.net/).
 Read more on Beeline at URL https://cwiki.apache.org/confluence/display/Hive/HiveServer2+Clients

-3. Edit the ~/hadoop3/etc/hadoop/hadoop-env.sh file by including additional paths into the HADOOP_CLASSPATH as follows
+3. Use another session (named as **session 2**) to edit the ~/hadoop3/etc/hadoop/hadoop-env.sh file by including additional paths into the HADOOP_CLASSPATH as follows
 ~~~bash
  export HADOOP_CLASSPATH=/usr/lib/jvm/java-8-openjdk-amd64/lib/tools.jar:/home/hduser/hive/lib/*:/home/hduser/hadoop3/share/hadoop/common/*:/home/hduser/hadoop3/share/hadoop/common/lib/*:/home/hduser/hadoop3/share/hadoop/client/*
 ~~~

-4. Run HiveServer2 from shell
+4. Run the HiveServer2 from the shell of **session 2**
 ~~~bash
 $ cd ~/hive
 $ bin/hiveserver2
 ~~~
-> You may observe addition service has activated namely as RunJar, if it gives error to us
+> In **session 1**, issue command jps and you may observe addition service has activated namely as RunJar
-> Ctrl-c to terminate the RunJar service of HiveServer2
+> In **session 2**, use ctrl-c to terminate the RunJar service of HiveServer2, if it gives error to us.
+Always need to terminate the running RunJar service/s BEFORE re-run the HiveServer2

-5. Run Beeline from shell with following inputs
+5. Use another session (named as **session 3**) ro run Beeline from shell with following inputs
 ~~~bash
 $ cd ~/hive
 $ bin/beeline